 ForeignAssistance.gov aims to eventually integrate all U.S. government foreign assistance budget, financial, and program data.
 Please continue to check back as the website is expanded to incorporate additional data sets.

 Updates will be made on a continuous basis as more data becomes available from additional U.S government agencies and for additional fiscal years.
 Agencies update their own internal data sets on different schedules.
 Please continue to check back for additional data sets and visit the Agency page for a snapshot of data reported to date.

 ForeignAssistance.gov contains the most recent publicly available foreign assistance data for the contributing agencies.

-ForeignAssistance.gov contains a large data set, which has been organized in standard charts and graphs.
-However, all of the raw data is available for users to query and sort in customizable ways.
+ForeignAssistance.gov contains large data sets, which have been organized in standard charts and graphs.
+Users can also access the Analyze tool to create custom visualizations using ForeignAssistance.gov data and country performance indicators from sources like the World Bank and IMF.
+All of the data on ForeignAssistance.gov is also available for users to query and sort in customizable ways.